blittle/smallmouth/README.md

 See a more [complete example](example/index.html) with AngularJS.
 ###SmallMouth in NodeJS
 Install SmallMouth via npm: `npm install smallmouth`

+When running in Node, SmallMouth depends upon jsdom, which in turn depends upon contextify.
+Building contextify requires native building.
+This should be fine in Linux or MacOS, but requires some extra setup for Windows.
+See [https://github.com/tmpvar/jsdom#contextify](https://github.com/tmpvar/jsdom#contextify) for additional instructions.
 ```javascript
 	var SmallMouth = require('smallmouth');